Fortunehack45/fantom/README.md

-# Application Features & Corresponding Firestore Security
+I'll# Application Features & Corresponding Firestore Security

 This document outlines all the features of the Fantom eSport website that interact with Firestore and explains how the `firestore.rules` file secures them.